IshaanMahadane/mlproject/README.md

-## Student Performance Analysis
+# Student Performance Analysis

-# MLProject — Flask-based Machine Learning Web App

-MLProject is a Flask web application that integrates machine learning models into an interactive web interface.
+**Student Performance Analysis** is a Flask-based machine learning web application that predicts a student’s **marks or performance score** based on various academic and lifestyle metrics such as study time, attendance, parental education, and other factors.

-It allows users to input data, generate predictions, and view results directly from a browser — all powered by Python and Flask.
+It provides a simple and interactive web interface to input details and instantly view predicted results — powered by an ML model deployed on **AWS Elastic Beanstalk**.

----

 ##  Features